-How refinancing a mortgage affects your credit
+How refinancing a mortgage can hurt your credit score

 Even though there are many long-term benefits of refinancing your mortgage, there are a few ways the refinancing process can make a shorter-term dent in your credit score.